smercer-quokka/Quokkaio-Demo/README.md

 # Quokka.io Demo Script

-This script demonstrates the basic usage of the QuokkaIO API for mobile security analysis.
+This script demonstrates the basic usage of the Quokka.io API for mobile security analysis.
 It includes functionalities such as pushing a scan, waiting for its completion, retrieving results, and downloading a PDF report.
 The results are also parsed and saved to a CSV file.

 ## Requirements